To mark 20 years since the fall of Soeharto and the New Order regime, Indonesia…

 Indonesia has handled Islamic extremism well.
 Of course, there have been a number of tragic incidents, not least those that occurred in the last few days.
 But this is a country of over 260 million people, most of whom are Muslims.
 In this context, it is remarkable how little tolerance there is among most of the population for extreme forms of Islam.

 Indonesian security agencies have worked with foreign countries, such as Australia, to counter extremism, and there will always be a temptation on the part of the police, intelligence agencies and the military to go after potential terrorists ruthlessly.
 This can often raise concerns among observers concerned about human rights.
-Sometimes those concerns are justified, sometimes there are not.
+Sometimes these concerns are justified, sometimes they are not.

 The Indonesian government has also done effective work in the education system as part of wider efforts to counter the radical instincts of a tiny percentage of the population.
 This helps explain why, so far, ultra-conservative ideologies like Wahhabism/Salafism have not gained great traction in Indonesia.
 While we might expect there to be many more individual instances of violence, the vast majority of the Indonesian population has no interest in extremist forms of Islam.
 On the whole, mainstream Muslim organisations like Nahdlatul Ulama and Muhammadiyah have shown effective leadership.